EXL/DigestBot/README.md

 For example, GNU/Linux:

-* Install the "Node.js" and Node.js package manager, the "npm";
+* Install the "Node.js" and the "npm" Node.js package manager;

 ```sh
 sudo apt-get install nodejs